kubedb/cli/docs/reference/kubedb_edit.md

 ### Examples

 ```
-  # Edit the elastic named 'elasticsearch-demo':
+  # Edit the elasticsearch named 'elasticsearch-demo':
   kubedb edit es/elasticsearch-demo

   # Use an alternative editor